kikiloveswift/Unc0ver/README.md

-### Unc0ver V3.0 release 版本
+### Unc0ver V3.0 release version
 #### How to use?
-1. log in your apple id in Xcode
+1. log in Xcode with your apple id.
-2. change the bundle ID
+2. change the bundle ID with a unique String.
-3. build and run
+3. build and run.
+4. hope it work for you.